ilmax/site/content/posts/k3s-raspberry-tls/index.md

 ## Conclusion

-This was quite a lengthy post, but cert-manager makes it really easy for us to configure and automate certificate management. cert-manager doesn't support all the domain registrar so if you still have to buy a domain and want to use cert-manager, make sure that you're buying it from one of the supported ones.
+This was quite a lengthy post, but cert-manager makes it really easy for us to configure and automate certificate management.
+Beware that cert-manager doesn't support all the domain registrar so if you still have to buy a domain and want to use cert-manager, make sure that you're buying it from one of the supported ones.

-Just to recap, in order to expose a service with it's relative TLS certificate we need to:
+Just to recap, to expose a service with its related TLS certificate we need to:

 1. Create a certificate resource to instruct cert-manager to request a certificate for us
-1. Instruct Traefik which certificate to use, specifying the same secret name used in the certificate resource
+1. Instruct Traefik on which certificate to use, specifying the same secret name used in the certificate resource

-At this point we implemented all the features from the first post:
+At this point, we achieved all the goals from the first post:

 - Multinode k8s Cluster {{<iconc "check" "green">}}
 - Do not expose any internal service to the internet {{<iconc "check" "green">}}